Maximizing average throughput in oscillatory biological synthesis systems: an optimal control approach: Introduction

 Entrainment can be studied in the framework of systems and control theory.
-The periodic excitation is modeled as the control input~$u(t)$ of a dynamical system, and the system entrains if in response to such a control every solution~$x(t)$ of the dynamical system converges to a unique~$T$-periodic solution~$\gamma_T(t)$ of the system.
+The periodic excitation is modeled as the control input~$u(t)$ of a dynamical system, and the system entrains if in response to a~$T$-periodic excitation it admits a globally attractive~$T$-periodic solution~$\gamma_T$.
+In other words, every solution of the system converges to the attractor~$\gamma_T$.

-Here, we consider a new qualitative potential advantage of entrainment called the \emph{gain of entrainment}.
-To explain this, consider a control system that for any~$T\geq 0$ and any $T$-periodic control~$u_T$ entrains to a unique~$T$-periodic solution~$\gamma_T$.
-Note that, in particular, this implies that for any constant control~$u(t)\equiv u_0$ every trajectory converges to a unique equilibrium~$\gamma_0$.
-Suppose also that the system admits a scalar output~$y(t)=h(x(t),u(t))$ that is a function of the input and the state, and thus the output also entrains.
-The output represents a quantity that should be maximized.
-Since the system entrains, we ignore the transients and consider the problem of maximizing the average of the periodic output, that is, the average of~$h(\gamma_T,u_T )$.
-The gain of entrainment is the benefit (if any) in the maximization for a (non-trivial) periodic control over a constant control.
+Here, we consider a \emph{quantitative} potential advantage of entrainment called the \emph{gain of entrainment}.
+To explain this, consider a control system that, for any~$T\geq 0$ and any $T$-periodic control~$u_T$, entrains to a unique~$T$-periodic solution~$\gamma_T$.
+Note that, in particular, this implies that for any constant control~$u(t)\equiv u_0$ the trajectory converges to a unique equilibrium~$\gamma_0$ for any initial condition.
+Suppose also that the system admits a scalar output~$y(t)=h(t,x(t),u(t))$ (that is, a function of time, state, and the input), and that~$h$ is~$T$-periodic in~$t$, so that the output also entrains.
+The output represents a quantity that we would like to maximize, e.g.~traffic flow or protein production rate.